First Season Of ‘Ghost Hunters’ Reboot On A&E Begins On August 21 In Paranormal Push

 Ghost Hunters isn’t the only new-ish paranormal show with familiar faces that is coming this fall.

-As previously reported by The Inquisitr, a new series called Ghost Nation is going to debut on The Travel Channel and you’ll recognize even more of the cast.
+As previously reported by The Inquisitr, a new series called Ghost Nation is going to debut on The Travel Channel, and you’ll recognize even more of the cast.
 Jason Hawes, one of the other original TAPS members, will be joined by Steve Gonsalves and Dave Tango for the all-new series that will have a similar premise.

 There is no exact start date set for Ghost Nation as of yet, but it is expected to debut on The Travel Channel in the fourth quarter of 2019.
-As for the reboot of Ghost Hunters, it will begin its first new season on August 21, 2019, so, tune into A&E for all the spooky fun.
+As for the reboot of Ghost Hunters, it will begin its first new season on August 21, 2019, so tune into A&E for all the spooky fun.